×

 Temporary Worker licence include:

-• Creative Worker: Catering to creative industry professionals.
+• Creative Worker: Catering to creative industry professionals, such as an artist, dancer, musician, entertainer, or a model.

 • Charity Worker: Enabling unpaid work at charities.

-• Religious Worker: Allowing work within religious orders or organisations.
+• Religious Worker: Allowing supporting religious work within religious orders or organisations.
+Allowing supporting religious work within religious orders or directed by the sponsor’s organisation.

-• Government Authorised Exchange: Facilitating short-term knowledge exchange.
+• Government Authorised Exchange: Facilitating short-term knowledge exchange or training under approved government authorised exchange scheme.

 Navigating the Licence Application Process

-Applications are submitted online..
-It is crucial to chose the correct tier, categories, and subcategories.
+Applications are submitted online.
+It is crucial to choose the correct tier, categories, and subcategories.
 The submission sheet, printed, signed, and emailed with supporting evidence, must be sent within five working days of the application date.

 Timeframe and Costs

-The Home Office aims to decide on applications within eight weeks.
+The Home Office aims to decide on applications within eight weeks under the standard service, or 10 working days under the priority service which carries an additional fee of £500.
 Expedited processing via the priority service incurs a fee of £500, although accelerated decision-making is not guaranteed.
-Application costs vary based on business size and sponsored visa types.
+Standard application costs vary based on business size: and sponsored visa types.

 • Medium or Large Business: £1,476.